Follow Us on Tumblr

 Comic Books

-• They had to give Bats a shoulder-fastened cape in the movies to accommodate the fight choreography; it's easy to make an All Encompassing Mantle stay where you want it to if it's drawn on paper, but it gets in the way during live-action fighting.
+• They had to give Bats a shoulder-fastened cape in the movies to accommodate the fight choreography; it's easy to make it this and stay where you want it to if it's drawn on paper, but it gets in the way during live-action fighting.

-• Cloak of Cloak and Dagger, complete with hood.
-When it wasn't encompassing people whole into a pocket dimension of darkness, it wafted around him looking menacing and dramatic.
+• Cloak and Dagger (Marvel Comics): Cloak has one, complete with hood.
+When it isn't encompassing people whole into a pocket dimension of darkness, it wafts around him looking menacing and dramatic.

-• Bron and Mai Shen wear them in Scion.
+• Scion: Bron and Mai Shen wear them.

 Film — Live Action